Schubert Products for Permutations with Separated Descents: Final remarks

 \section{Final remarks}

-It was shown in \cite{lam2018back} that bumpless pipe dreams compute double Schubert polynomials, and further explained in \cite{weigandt2020bumpless} that they also compute double Grothendieck polynomials.
+It was shown in \cite{LLS} that bumpless pipe dreams compute double Schubert polynomials, and further explained in \cite{weigandt2021bumpless} that they also compute double Grothendieck polynomials.
 We note that our construction cannot be easily extended to an equivariant setting, because the $\star$-operation and the insertion/rectification algorithm are row-biased and do not maintain the necessary invariance for columns.
 A similar phenomenon is exhibited in \cite{knutson2004formula}.
-However, it should be possible to generalize our result to K-theory.
-A K-theoretic version of Edelman-Greene insertion for bumpless pipe dreams would be necessary.
+However, it should be possible to generalize our result to $K$-theory.
+A $K$-theoretic version of Edelman-Greene insertion (perhaps Hecke insertion \cite{buch2008stable}) for bumpless pipe dreams, would be necessary.
 We leave this for future work.
+An interpretation of the $K$-theoretic version of jeu de taquin \cite{thomas2009jeu} in the Schubert setting might also be relevant.
+It would also be interesting to see what other Schubert structure constants, if any, are also Edelman-Greene coefficients.

+1em \textbf{Funding.} This material is based upon work supported by the National Science Foundation under Grant No. DMS-1439786 while the author was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Combinatorial Algebraic Geometry program.
+1em

+\textbf{Acknowledgments.} I am grateful to my advisor Allen Knutson for many in-depth discussions and inspiring questions, as well as extensive comments on the paper.
+I would also like to thank Yibo Gao, Thomas Lam, Mark Shimozono, and Alex Yong for helpful discussions, as well as the anonymous referees for careful reading and helpful suggestions.
+The improved exposition of the $\star$-operation on bumpless pipe dreams is due to one of them.